Your Guide to Buying Property in Greece

 Antiparos lies merely offshore from Paros.
 Despite being close to the big city, Parosm Antiparos has managed to stay off the radar and is not as crowded as some other Greek islands.
 If you wish to live a tranquil life, buying property in Greece, Antiparos can be a great idea.

-- The price per meter square outside the city starts from €1,326.80
+- The price per meter square outside the center starts from €1,326.80

 Whether you are seeking an adventurous life or a relaxed one, Rhodes has got both to offer.
 The island is a mix of a cosmopolitan and traditional lifestyle fit for all types of people.